hwipl/blog/drafts/network_configuration_with_netplan_and_ansible/README.md

 server and VPN server.
 It connects VPN clients with the site and the site to other networks, e.g., the Internet. `Site 2` is, except for addresses, identical to `Site 1`.
-To save space, it is not examined further in this document.
+To save space, it is not examined further in this document but its configuration is listed in the appendix below.
 Also, the three local networks just affect the routing configuration and are not discussed in more detail.

 The three Linux nodes in `Site 1` possess the following network devices.
 On `Node 1`, there are multiple network devices.
 Device `ext0` connects the node